"> Mean In Statistics: Definition, Formula & Examples

 Nominal (gender, blood type) Never Mode + frequency table

 The mean rarely appears alone in a results section.
 It is almost always paired with the standard deviation, which tells your reader how spread out the data is around the mean.
-If the mean is 64 and the standard deviation is 2, data points cluster tightly.
-If SD is 20, they are widely scattered.
+If the mean is 64 and the standard deviation is 2, the data points cluster tightly; if the standard deviation is 20, they are widely scattered.

 Reporting The Mean In APA Style